 Individuals who paid income or excess profit taxes to a foreign country or U.S. possession could claim either this credit against Federal income tax liability, or take an itemized deduction for the amount of the foreign tax payment.
 Depending on the taxpayer's income and taxes, the foreign tax credit could be less than the amount of foreign tax paid.
-Qualifying foreign taxes paid in excess of the allowable amount for Tax Year 1999 could be carried back 2 years and then forward 5 years.
+Qualifying foreign taxes paid in excess of the allowable amount for Tax Year 2001 could be carried back 2 years and then forward 5 years.

-Forms 1040, 1040A, 1040EZ, and 1040PC
+Forms 1040, 1040A, and 1040EZ

 The individual income tax system utilizes three major forms to collect income and tax information: the 1040, 1040A, and 1040EZ.
-Variations of the three basic forms included 1040PC, Telefile (Form 1040EZ's where all information is filed by telephone), and electronic filing.
-Form 1040PC returns were generated by IRS-approved software on a personal computer, and were typically condensed versions of the standard paper forms.
+Variations of the three basic forms included Telefile (Form 1040EZ's where all information is filed by telephone), and electronic filing.
 Returns of all of these types were included in the population of returns subjected to sampling, and were classified by the guidelines for filing a standard form (i.e., Forms 1040, 1040A and 1040EZ), discussed below.
-For example, if a return was filed electronically that would have been a Form 1040EZ had it been filed on paper, it would have been considered a Form 1040EZ in the statistics.
+For example, if a return was filed electronically that could have been a Form 1040EZ had it been filed on paper, it would have been considered a Form 1040EZ in the statistics.
 All Telefile returns were considered to have been Form 1040EZ for these statistics.
-1040PC returns were classified separately, regardless what standard forms they would have been classified under.

 The forms represented different levels of complexity in regard to the information reported.
 The Forms 1040A and 1040EZ, for instance, could only be used if an individual's taxable income was less than \$50,000, his or her non-wage income came from only a limited number of sources, and the taxpayer did not itemize deductions.
 The Form 1040 had to be used if taxable income was greater than \$50,000.
 In addition, the taxpayer had to file Form 1040 if he or she itemized deductions or had income (or losses) from a source not provided for on Form 1040A or 1040EZ, used certain tax provisions, or had certain tax credits not on Form 1040A or 1040EZ.
-(These forms can be found in Section 5, 1999 Forms.)
+(These forms can be found in Section 5, 2001 Forms.)